Chocolate ugly cake is a flourless cake that you have to see and taste to believe. Trust me, chocolate cake lovers… you won’t regret it.

 Attractive?
 Not really.
 But definitely incredible.

-Hubby and I used to frequent this great, old Victorian mansion-turned-restaurant in the city.
+Bacon Slayer and I used to frequent this great, old Victorian mansion-turned-restaurant in the city.
 The Whitney restaurant.
 A gorgeous place with warm, period decor.
 The food was good, but the dessert was nothing short of amazing.
 And the desserts always came with coffee with a dollop of whipped cream on the side.
 I thought that was so sweet.
 Our favorite dessert was a flourless chocolate cake called Chocolate Ugly Cake; a thin wedge of creamy chocolate without adornment.
 It was ugly, but delicious.

 Fast forward several years, several children, and a whole lot less discretionary income.
 Dining at former mansions was no longer on my radar, which I really don’t mind a bit.
 But I did mourn the Chocolate Ugly Cake.
 I called once to see if they would share the recipe, which of course they wouldn’t.